This blog has been updated from one published in 2019.

 - Since the student is pursuing a related but new idea, your work together allows you to experiment with a new direction for your research.

-Based on the work with these three undergraduate student researchers, I have pilot research for a study that was recently funded (in the first case) an expanded understanding of the work I am doing with teachers (in the second case), and a co-authored article in the works (with the student as lead author).
+Based on the work with these undergraduate student researchers, I have piloted research, expanded my understanding of language and literacy, and co-authored articles (with the student as lead author).
 I have an appreciation for the enthusiasm and creativity of this emerging scholars and, because I get them to document their learning, I have a wealth of resources to share with the next undergraduate to come along.